thundercore/developers-portal/docs-en/erc20-smart-contract.md

 # or
 yarn install
 ```
 3. Run up the frontend page with `npm start` or `yarn start`.
-The UI would be accessible at http://localhost:1234.
+The UI will be accessible at http://localhost:1234.

 4. If you want to host on the internet, run `npm run build` or `yarn build`.
 Then, you will get the bundle UI at `client/dist` page and can host by any static server on the internet.